gilbox/elegant-react/README.md

 ## what is elegant-react?

 `elegant-react` is an npm package.
 The source code for the npm package is in the `src/` directory of this repo.

+This package provides:

-This package provides a simple ES7 class decorator (`@elegant-react`) that via a higher-order component that facilitates working with immutable data:
+  - A simple ES7 class decorator (`@elegant-react`) that via a higher-order component that facilitates working with immutable data:

-  - Automatically optimizes your shouldComponentUpdate.
+      * Automatically optimizes your shouldComponentUpdate.
 In order for this optimization to be efficient, all props passed to components should be scalar or immutable values.

+      * Allows designated props to be treated as static so that changes to those props don't trigger render updates.

-  - Provides a simple subedit function that looks like this:
+  - A simple subedit function that looks like this:

           const subedit = (edit, ...path) => transform =>
               edit(state => state.updateIn(path, transform));

-  - Allows designated props to be treated as static so that changes to those props don't trigger render updates.

 This github repo is also currently the home for a growing number of experiments related to React functional patterns.
 The code for these experiments